vitorstone/vitorstone/README.md

 <br />
 <br />

 Hi, I'm Vitor Stone, a 4th year Electrical Engineering Student from Brazil 🇧🇷 , living in Canada 🇨🇦 .
-I'm a creative problem solving enthusiast,
+I'm a very dedicated guy towards anything I want to commit.
+Sharing knowledge and exchanging experiences is also something I like a lot, specially within the developer community, where people are very united.

+- 🔭 I’m currently working on Apartsy, a Montreal-based proptech startup that I cofounded along with 2 other friends.
+Apartsy is a rental marketplace mobile application that offers a fully digital experience between landlords and tenants.
+- 🌱 I’m continuously learning Javascript, React and React Native.
+- 👯 I would be happy to collaborate with anything someone might need help with.
+As I said before, I love sharing ideas and helping people out.
+I'm part of various facebook and whatsapp developer groups and I try to be as active as I can, whenever I have time to do so.
+- 💬 You can also ask me anything, Math, Physics, Programming, Electrical Engineering, etc. I'd be glad to help!
+- 📫 How to reach me: vitor.oliveira@ontariotechu.net or through my WhatsApp.

+- ⚡ Fun fact: I can solve a Rubik's Cube blindfolded.
 ## Languages

 <img alt="React" src="https://img.shields.io/badge/react-%2320232a.svg?style=for-the-badge&logo=react&logoColor=%2361DAFB"/>